itayG98/itayG98/README.md

 ## Who am I?
 Software development graduate from Sela College with a strong foundation in C#, ASP.NET, and Angular.
-Currently teaching Python to youth group and seeking for a challenging software development position where I can utilize my skills and continue to grow and develop as a professional.
+Currently teaching Python AI and data science 101 to youth group and seeking for a challenging software development position where I can utilize my skills and continue to grow and develop as a professional.
 ## Familiar with :

 <div>